 Different brands, prices, features, and sizes make finding the perfect hiking boot a chore that many people do not look forward to undertaking.
 Fortunately, it doesn’t have to be that difficult thanks to one of the best mid-weight hiking boots available.

-Vasque, a leader in outdoor footwear, introduced the first Breeze hiking boot in 2004 and changed the world of hiking boots in the process.
-Based on the success of the original Breeze, Vasque introduced the Breeze 2.0 GTX hiking boot in 2013.
+Vasque, a leader in outdoor footwear, introduced the first Breeze and Vasque Breeze LT hiking boot in 2004 and changed the world of hiking boots in the process.
+Based on the success of the original Breeze, Vasque introduced the Breeze AT GTX hiking boot in 2013.

-An improved version of the original Breeze, the Breeze 2.0 is much lighter than the original boot and is much more breathable thanks to a Gore-Tex breathable waterproof membrane.
+TL;DR: An improved version of the original Breeze Vasque boot, the Breeze AT is much lighter than the original boot and is much more breathable thanks to a Gore-Tex breathable waterproof membrane.

-The best way to describe the Breeze 2.0 is to think of it as the perfect cross between a trail running shoe and a full-fledged mountain boot.
+The best way to describe the Breeze AT is to think of it as the perfect cross between a trail running shoe and a full-fledged mountain boot.

 The design is lightweight, agile, stable, and will protect your feet from water while tearing up the trail.
-For a more “traditional” hiking boot from the same company, check out my review of the Vasque Sundowner that I posted here.
+For a more “traditional” hiking boot from the same company, check out my review of the Vasque Sundowner here.

-The Vasque Breeze 2.0 GTX hiking boot is available for both men and women.
+The Vasque Breeze AT GTX hiking boot is available for both men and women.
 Both versions of the boot include the following key features:

-The Vasque Breeze 2.0 GTX hiking boot excels at supporting your weight whether you are enjoying a brisk walk along a trail or tackling steep terrain with a large frame pack.
+The Vasque Breeze AT GTX hiking boot excels at supporting your weight whether you are enjoying a brisk walk along a trail or tackling steep terrain with a large frame pack.